FrancoisCapon/Base64SteganographyTools/README.md

 ## The tools in Bash

 At the beginning, I just wanted to identify the last characters of a base64 string that are not regular (right bits not padded with zero) in the `=` and `==` cases.
-The Bash and the [Brace Expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html#Brace-Expansion) was a perfect tool to build the table of the base64 characters.
+The Bash with its [Brace Expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html#Brace-Expansion) feature was a perfect tool to build the table of the base64 characters.

 And from one thing to another, I wrote all the tools in Bash using "tables" to avoid calculations.